-Sufficient examples of students' summative assessments need to be made available for the scrutiny and use of examiners, including External Examiners, where they are making final decisions regarding students' course results.
+A representative sample of students' work for each summative assessment needs to be made available for the scrutiny and use of examiners, including External Examiners, where they are making final decisions regarding students' course results.

 - 22.1 If use is made of assessment types which cannot be made available, this should be made explicit to the External Examiner in advance and included in the assessment statement to students. - 22.2 The Convener of the Board of Examiners will consider with the External Examiner whether and how to present information on these assessments to the External and the Board of Examiners.
 It may be appropriate to record some forms of assessment for consultation by the Board, e.g. major pieces of performed work.